All Episodes

 Very little English is spoken.

-And every season, it's it's about a woman who eventually member parliament would become prime minister, the battles that she endures, the home life, family strife, the pressures and all that.
+And every season, it's about a woman who eventually, member of parliament, becomes prime minister, the battles that she endures, the home life, family strife, the pressures, and all that.

 They lost eight soldiers in an attack in Afghanistan, and that caused panic in their parliament.